County reviews Blue Triton annual reports

-A public hearing to review Blue Triton’s annual reports and compliance with the 1041 permit renewed in 2021 for their water pumping operation, was continued after public comment Tuesday.
+Chaffee County commissioners continued a public hearing to review Blue Triton’s annual reports and compliance with the 1041 permit renewed in 2021 for it water pumping operation, following public comment Tuesday.

-Larry Lawrence of Blue Triton presented a summary of the March 1 company report on the Ruby Mountain and Bighorn spring sites, operations and community philanthropy.
+Larry Lawrence of Blue Triton presented a summary of the March 1 company report on its Ruby Mountain and Bighorn spring sites, operations and community philanthropy.

 Among the actions he mentioned were site improvements, pump rates and local hiring efforts for drivers to transport the water to the company’s Denver bottling plant.

-The public comment period saw eight community members, seven from Salida and one from Buena Vista question Blue Triton’s intentions and the commissioners’ actions in granting the permit extension.
+During the public comment period eight community members, seven from Salida and one from Buena Vista, questioned Blue Triton’s intentions and the commissioners’ actions in granting the permit extension.

-Most of the speakers encouraged commissioners to have an environmental study done by an independent environmental specialist for the Blue Triton sites to determine the validity of data provided by Blue Triton.
+Most of the speakers encouraged commissioners to have an environmental study done by an independent environmental specialist to determine the validity of data provided by Blue Triton.

-Following public comment, Lawrence opted not to provide immediate response to public comment and the matter was continued until 1 p.m.
+Following public comment, Lawrence opted not to provide immediate response, and the matter was continued until 1 p.m.
 May 3.

-In other business, commissioners approved an allocation of $17,500 of $25,000 previously approved for Buena Vista Recreation to construct six new pickleball courts.
+In other business, commissioners approved an allocation of $17,500 from $25,000 previously approved for Buena Vista Recreation to construct six new pickleball courts.

-Earl Richmond of Buena Vista Recreation told the board a Land and Water Conservation Fund grant application had fallen through due to stiff competition.
+Earl Richmond of Buena Vista Recreation said a Land and Water Conservation Fund grant application had fallen through due to stiff competition.

-Chaffee County Road and Bridge director Mark Stacy gave the commissioners an update on the Midland Tunnel rehabilitation project on CR 371.
+Chaffee County Road and Bridge Superintendent Mark Stacy updated commissioners on the Midland Tunnel rehabilitation project on CR 371.

 The project has stalled due to a jurisdictional question with the Bureau of Land Management.
 The BLM must approve changes to the tunnels because of their historic value.

-The BLM has agreed to accelerate the review process for the project and a start date sometime in the fall is now projected.
+The BLM has agreed to accelerate the review process for the project, and a start date sometime in fall is now projected.

-A contract with Golden Rule Signs to replace the Chaffee County Visitors Bureau marquee-style sign near Heart of the Rockies Chamber of Commerce on U.S. 50 with a programmable LED sign was approved.
+Commissioners approved a contract with Golden Rule Signs to replace the Chaffee County Visitors Bureau marquee-style sign near Heart of the Rockies Chamber of Commerce on U.S. 50 with a programmable LED sign.

 A liquor license application by Centerville Pit Stop was accepted.
-A two-mile radius for comment was set and a public hearing was set for May 16.
+A 2-mile radius for comment was set, and a public hearing was scheduled for May 16.

 Commissioners were divided on a letter of support for a harm reduction pilot project for Chaffee County Public Health.